 SPARC is short for Speed Point Aiming for Rapid Combat, and the line succeeds as a whole at giving you exactly what it aims to: high-speed reflexive shooting that’s there at the drop of the hat.
 Vortex knows how to make solid sights and scopes, and this line is no exception – as we’ve covered in individual reviews of the sights.

-But when it comes down to the SPARC AR and the SPARC II, which one should get your hard-earned money, and which one should you pass up?
+But when it comes down to the Vortex Sparc vs Sparc 2, which one should get your hard-earned money, and which one should you pass up?
 That’s the question we’re looking to answer here.

-For your convenience, we've done a comparison of the specifications for the two sights.
+For your convenience, we’ve done a comparison of the specifications for the Sparc AR vs Sparc 2.

 Vortex SPARC AR vs SPARC II